simon-weber/Autoplaylists-for-Google-Music/README.md

 ## Usage

 ### Installation

+* download the most recent crx from https://github.com/simon-weber/Autoplaylists-for-Google-Music/releases
+* open a tag to chrome://extensions
+* navigate to the folder containing the downloaded crx
+* drag and drop the crx onto the Chrome extensions tab.
+You should see a popup to install the extension.
+* reload any Google Music tabs

+#### from source
 * download and extract this repo (or clone it), then `cd` to it
 * run `npm install`
 * run `./build.sh`